Boris, Gove, & Rishi Plea to IPSA For No Pay Rise, Refuse to Legislate to Stop One

 Obviously they are an independent body but we have expressed our views in light of the pay policy that we have announced today.”

 This came after backbench Tory Dehenna Davison urged no MP pay rise in PMQs today.
 A proposition the PM responded to by saying “I know IPSA will have heard my honourable friend and I would encourage them not to proceed”.
 Except Boris, Gove, and Rishi do not have to send begging letters to IPSA.
-Parliament is sovereign, they can simply legislature to freeze their pay as they did today for the other well remunerated public sector workers…
+Parliament is sovereign, they can simply legislate to freeze their pay as they did today for the other well remunerated public sector workers…

 Guido suspects the reason the Government does not want to legislate to stop a pay rise – even in a time like now – is they do not want to set a precedent of overruling IPSA, so the faux-complaints can continue and future pay rises can sail through post-pandemic.
 Politicians want more money but don’t want to be blamed for receiving it.